ArvindChaturvedi/ArvindChaturvedi/README.md

 - 👋 Hi, I’m @ArvindChaturvedi.
-A Linux Foundation certified CKA administrator.
+A Linux Foundation certified CKA CKS Kubernetes administrator.
 - 👀 I’m interested in Cloud technologies and Platform Engineering
 - 🌱 I’m currently learning IaC using Pulumi, Crossplane, and GitOps
 - 💞️ I’m looking to collaborate on anything cloudy 😁